Programmer-Timmy/PathfindingCustomizer/readme.md

     - **User Interface:** Introduced an intuitive interface for easy adjustments.

 ## Upcomming
-- addding a advanced mod that allows you to make specific changes to the cots
+- addding a advanced modw that allows you to make specific changes to the cots
 - Looking into how the pathfinding works to create features like yielding for emergency vehicles

 ## Contributing